Review – Goonzu

 Review – Golden Sun

 For the most part, the library of video games consists largely of clones of previously successful games.
 Games such as Grand Theft Auto III have spawned so many sorry attempts at duplication that a whole new sub-genre was born.
 There was a time when there was only Grand Theft Auto, and the imitators were yet to join the party.
 So revolutionary titles do happen.
 They do not happen frequently, and there are plenty of examples of games that tried to establish something new and failed.
 I think ChoroQ is an example of this.
-In trying to create an RPG complete with plot, towns, and dungeon exploration within the context of a racing game (or vice versa) the series (which apparently has several iterations on various systems around the world) tried something unique but ended up making a below average game. → In the beginning games created the heavens and the earth.
+In trying to create an RPG complete with plot, towns, and dungeon exploration within the context of a racing game (or vice versa) the series (which apparently has several iterations on various systems around the world) tried something unique but ended up making a below average game.
+It is fair to call a spade a spade and say the game was no good while still appreciating the risks it took. → Today I consider myself the luckiest reader on the face of the earth.

 Review – Mount&Blade